RoseyLemonz/jam-fcj9/README.md

-# jam-fcj9
+# I think the dev forgot a wall there
-Game for the Finnish College Jam #9
+Game made for the Finnish College Jam #9

+Simple walking game, where it never ends.